 Dear Editor of Filastin,

 Maybe you did not hear before about al-Muntada al-Riyadi, it is a metaphor for the association founded in Jaffa recently aiming to revive sports.
 Some friends recommended me this club for its benefits.
 However, first, in this club alcohol and gambling are allowed although most of its members are young people and known for their good manners.
 Second, the arrogance of few of its European members who show contempt to the Arabs and ignore them.
 Although they are a small minority, however, one can feel that there is no will above there will.
-Third, what is used by some of its European members when they want to caress or insult the Arab by calling him ‘sal Arab’ dirty Arab.
+Third, some European members insult the Arab by calling him ‘sal Arab’ [bad] dirty Arab.

 This message caused a stir among the club’s members who protested against this reported accusation which forced Filastin to respond on March 13, 1913 (about a month later):

 We are very pleased with what we have learned that everything stated in this letter [the above-mentioned letter] was overrated, especially what came about the Europeans contempt for the people of the country by calling them ‘Sal Arab’ dirty Arab.
 As we realized that this phrase no one dares to say in the club because it is a contempt that no one could accept.
 As for the reported gambling what we could know that it is absolutely forbidden by the rules of the club.
 However, the members could play cards in bad weather conditions when they are not able to exercise outside.
 However, the club’s President banned those games for fear of what they could lead to.